mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 {% endhighlight %}

 Here we can observe throughput, numer of retries, the TCP Congestion Windown (Cwnd) size along the test and averages.
 This test can be further extended by using _iperf3_ options like: multiple parallel streams (-P<#>), port (-p), UDP traffic (-u), bandwidth/bitrate (-b), buffer size (-w), time length (-t), intervals (-i), reverse direction (-R), binding address (-B), and so on so forth.

+What regards to the NIC configuration, it is useful to observe the statistics of the NIC at the moment of the issue, what counters increase from one reproduction to the next and build from there (we will cover this in step 4).
+Are the right offloadings that are needed supported by the NIC and enabled ?
+Are they working as expected ?
+For instance if using VxLAN/GENEVE tunneling or VLAN we want specific offloads to be enabled.
+Are we offloading flows ?
+Are there buffers like the RX ring properly sized ?

 ### 3. Test initial conditions